 For the past few years Massimo talked about collaborating on a book about strategy.
 He was familiar with my work analyzing strategy failures and he has read much and consulted with his clients on strategy, but was dissatisfied with how most business leaders typically understood strategy, how they developed strategy, and how they executed strategy.
 I was busy with other book projects and deferred until the fall of 2020.
 We began writing the book in mid-December 2020 and completed it one month later.

 In this book, we sought to present new ideas about business strategy and describe how the requirement for strategy is more of a social construct — a requirement simply resulting from that fact that other CEOs do it — rather than an actual need.
 We also examine how business strategies are generally uncreative copies based on traditional business thinking.
 Importantly, we focus on both a method for formally analyzing failed strategies and a method for assessing candidate strategies to determine if they contain defects that will lead to failure.

 Both Massimo and I are not the typical thinkers on the subjects that we know about, including strategy.
-We are both creatives in different ways and see things in both complementary and contrasting terms, which makes for a great pairing for authorship.
-It was fun working with Massimo on this book, and on all of our other projects as well.
+We are both creatives in different ways and see things in both complementary and contrasting terms, which makes for a great co-author pairing.
+It was fun working with Massimo on this book and on all of our other projects as well.
 He was able to keep up with my frenetic pace of ideation, writing, and editing!
 When we were done, I told him:

 So, having worked with me on the book, you now know my deep secrets to speedy writing and publication.
 Kaizen!
 Nobody else knows the secrets, except for my wife.